 It's become clear that RPA solutions for insurance companies make some of the best candidates for automation, as many of their day-to-day operations are repetitive and data-driven.
 More than just a supporting technology for driving automation and efficiency, RPA can play a significant role in an insurance provider's ability to scale operations and enhance the quality of its service delivery.

 Insurance claims processing typically requires several manual activities to be completed by employees in an accurate and timely manner.
 The problem is that traditional methods for processing claims are incredibly time-intensive, requiring large amounts of data collection and analysis.
-RPA can significantly reduce the manual work associated with processing first notice of loss by automating data collection and claim file setup processes with minimal intervention needed from claims adjusters.
+RPA can significantly reduce the manual work associated with processing the first notice of loss by automating data collection and claim file setup processes with minimal intervention needed from claims adjusters.

 Underwriting is another vital insurance function of insurance providers that requires multiple departments and staff-hours to manage effectively.
 RPA automates the manual tasks associated with data collection and aggregation and enables underwriters to analyze vast amounts of information in a consolidated form.